Most likely or definitely true

 What science tells us

-With rising competition to make food sweet and appealing, as well as lower in calories, many companies switched from normal sucrose (table sugar) to sugar substitutes or artificial sweeteners.
-Aspartame is one of the most widely used artificial sweeteners.
-Many studies […]
+With rising competition to make food sweet and appealing, as well as lower in calories, many companies switched from normal sucrose (table sugar) to sugar substitutes or artificial sweeteners. […]

 Bluetooth headphones